ninjacom/100-days-of-code/r1-log.md

 ### R1D2
 Committed the practice Dojo files on Github for the now 2 days of JS and CSS practice exercises (https://github.com/ninjacom).

+### R1D3
+Learned how to make CSS changes via JS, and more about fraction units and repeat() in CSS Grid.
+Also learned about UI Elements in a Unity3D project.
+All on the Github (praise be to thee).